Lactarius Deliciosus: The Ultimate Mushroom Guide

 Reduce oven heat to 150C/300F.
 Whisk the eggs and cream together with the parmesan cheese.
 Pour into the baked tart case and then top with the mushrooms and brie slices.
 Place the thyme on top and carefully move to the oven (try not to splash the cream mix onto the mushrooms).
 Bake for 30-35 minutes or until just set.
 Serve warm.

-Recipe: Lactarius Deliciosus in the Oven
+Recipe: Lactarius deliciosus in the Oven

 Ingredients